 Advertisement|Remove ads.

-Shares of Scynexis, Inc. (SCYX) gained around 10% in pre-market trading on Tuesday after the biotech firm announced a deal with Poxel S.A. to acquire a potential treatment for a kidney disease, alongside securing $40 million through a private placement.
+Shares of Scynexis, Inc. (SCYX) gave up most of their early gains but traded around 2% higher in pre-market on Tuesday after the biotech firm announced a deal with Poxel S.A. to acquire a potential treatment for a kidney disease, alongside securing $40 million through a private placement.

-Scynexis signed a definitive agreement to acquire PXL-770, now renamed SCY-770, a novel oral therapy to treat Autosomal Dominant Polycystic Kidney Disease, a leading cause of kidney failure.
-The drug has shown a favorable safety profile across eight clinical trials.
+Scynexis signed a definitive agreement to acquire PXL-770, now renamed SCY-770, a novel oral therapy to treat Autosomal Dominant Polycystic Kidney Disease (ADPKD), a leading cause of kidney failure.

 The company plans to begin a Phase 2 study in late 2026, with early results expected in the second half of 2027.
-The therapy has also received Orphan Drug Designation from the U.S. Food and Drug Administration.
+The therapy has also received Orphan Drug Designation from the U.S. Food and Drug Administration (FDA).

 Separately, Scynexis said it expects to raise about $40 million upfront from the private placement, with the potential to bring in up to an additional $52.2 million if all warrants are exercised for cash.